wouter182/healthManager/README.md

 healthManager
 =============
-Hallo foks.
+Hallo folks.
 The program's are all in beta.